Gp-4/M2_Internet_Banking_Util/02_Requirements/Readme.md

 ## Threats

-1.Due to leakage of PIN, fraud can take place easily.
+1. Due to leakage of PIN, fraud can take place easily.